Lochloosa Wildlife Conservation Area

 Surrounding Lochloosa Lake in Alachua County, southeast of Gainesville and southwest of Hawthorne.

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 This area is of regional significance for large populations of bald eagles, ospreys, wading birds and other wetland-dependent species.
 Eighteen listed species live within the area, including wood stork, sandhill crane, black bear, fox squirrel and eastern indigo snake.

 - Boating and canoeing opportunities are available on Lochloosa Lake; however, there are no launches located on the property.